-Most computer tracking products install a software agent on the laptop’s hard drive which runs in the background to monitor the computers location based on current network settings.
+Most computer tracking products install a software agent on the laptop’s hard drive which runs in the background to monitor the computer's location based on current network settings.
 Some tracking products simply send e-mail reports to a user-specified e-mail address while others use the Internet to communicate periodically with a central monitoring service, usually hosted by the product vendor.
-The most advanced of these tracking systems can also make use of a cell phone networks, GPS satellite data, or tiangulated WIFI signals to communicate a laptop’s location.
+The most advanced of these tracking systems can also make use of cell phone networks, GPS satellite data, or triangulated WIFI signals to communicate a laptop’s location.

-Many computer tracking products also include a remote data destruction feature that allows you, in the event of loss or theft, to send a signal back to your laptop to initiate secure deletion of your restricted data.
+Many computer tracking products also include a remote data destruction feature that allows you, in the event of loss or theft, to send a signal back to your laptop to initiate the secure deletion of your restricted data.

 One thing to keep in mind, computer tracking software can help in the recovery of lost or stolen laptops, but by the time the computer is recovered, any restricted data stored on the computer may have already been compromised.
 This solution is good for getting the laptop back but is usually too late to ensure that data has not been exposed.

 Individuals can get more information about laptop tracking and purchase software from these and other companies: